kellenmurphy/shib-idp-docker-wrapper/README.md

 ./quickstart.sh
 ```

-You'll be asked to provide the export password for the self-signed certificate that's being generated for the userfacing (browser) TLS certificate, use 'changeit' to maintain compatibility with the defaults from the [base repository][https://github.com/kellenmurphy/shibboleth-idp-docker].
+This will create a self-signed certificate by default, using the parameters within the file `./base-repo-overlay/certenv`.

 ## purge.sh